Click here to go to the state-level financial report

 Financial data are available at the district and state levels.
 To get to the financial data for a school district, county office of education or at the statewide level, click on the "Financial Data" tab.

-Tips for viewing the new reports:
+Tips for viewing the reports on Ed-Data:

 We have streamlined the new reports to make it easier to see summary information, but you can access the details with a simple click: